timhagel/MeloTTS-Docker-API-Server/README.md

 ## Acknowledgement

-This just a API server for the awesome work of [MeloTTS](https://github.com/myshell-ai/MeloTTS) from [MyShell](https://github.com/myshell-ai)
+This is just an API server for the awesome work of [MeloTTS](https://github.com/myshell-ai/MeloTTS) from [MyShell](https://github.com/myshell-ai)